Supermassive Black Holes at High Redshift are Expected to be Obscured by their Massive Host Galaxies' Inter Stellar Medium: Methodology

 The resolution of the ALMA data available for both ASPECS and COSMOS $z\sim3.3$ galaxies ($1.3-1.4''$ FWHM) is not sharp enough to provide a reliable estimate of their cold gas extension.
 We will then rely on UV/optical rest-frame measurements based on HST data.
 For ASPECS, we cross correlated the \citet{aravena20} sample with that presented by \citet{vanderwel12}, who run GALFIT \citep{peng02,peng10} to measure the structural parameters of galaxies in the CANDELS fields selected by means of HST F160W photometry.
 The structural parameters relevant for this study are the effective radii $r_e$ (actually, the half-light semi-major axes), Sersic indices $n$, and axial ratios $q$.
 The distributions of Sersic indices of the whole sample of \citet{vanderwel12} and of the ASPECS subsample both peak at $n=1$.
 We considered only the 32 ASPECS galaxies (23 from the main sample, and 9 from the secondary sample) where GALFIT returned a good fit (quality flag = 0).
 Typical sizes are $r_e\sim3-4$~kpc.
 For the COSMOS $z\sim3.3$ galaxies, we cross-correlated the \citet{suzuki21} sample with the COSMOS HST/ACS galaxy catalog \citep{leauthaud07}, which contains $1.2$ millions galaxies detected in the $z_{814}$ band down to 26.5 AB mag, and reports information about their half-light radii as measured from HST data.
 The UV sizes of galaxies in the \citet{suzuki21} sample are in the range $r_e\sim1-2.5$ kpc.

 For the ALPINE sample (average ALMA beam size $\sim 0.9''$), there are no public estimates of the size of the dust continuum emission, whereas \cii\ sizes are available \citep{fujimoto20} and will be used in the following.
+We also note that \citet{fujimoto20} derived optical/UV sizes for their targets using GALFIT on HST F814W and F160W photometric data.
+In particular, they were able to obtain a reliable size measurement (flag=0) for 7 massive ALPINE galaxies detected in the continuum (see Fig.~\ref{mdz} and Table~\ref{tab:sample}).

 For the sample of high-$z$ QSO hosts, ALMA observations have been performed with a resolution of 0.3-0.5'', which is sufficient to resolve both dust and \cii\ emission in most cases.
 The comparison between the [C \textsc{ii}]-based and dust-based effective radii is shown in Fig.~\ref{cfr_z6qso} ($center$).
 On average, the [C \textsc{ii}]-based radii are $\sim1.5$ larger than dust-based radii.
 We recall that, in known high-$z$ QSOs, the nuclear radiation largely outshines that of stars at optical/UV rest-wavelengths.
 As a result, in spite of the few attempts to separate the QSO light from that of its host through high-resolution HST observations \citep{mechtley12,marshall20}, no information is currently available about the stellar emission of $z\sim6$ QSO hosts.